Overstriding in Running: The Most Common Running Technique Error

 Why Standards Matter

 Without a defined standard for running technique, overstriding becomes a vague idea with no clear meaning or practical solution.
-With a standard, runners can:

 - Recognize errors.

-- Correct their technique.
+- Correct technique.

 - Improve efficiency.